tmfc666/ra-signatures/README.md

 }
 ```

-## To Do (last updated 2025-03-24):
+## To Do (last updated 2025-04-08):
+- **Functional tweaks:**
+  - Improve logic for selecting a random background image (e.g. by importing `random`, utilizing `random.choice()`, and adding per-run seeding and/or logic to prevent repeats across calls)

-- Aesthetic tweaks
+- **Aesthetic tweaks:**
   - Add more backgrounds
+  - Add console icons from RA
+  - Explore other fonts with emoji/unicode glyph support (to improve rich presence text appearance; see example image above.)

-- Organizational tasks
+- **Organizational tweaks:**
   - Move other parameters to .env file (e.g. cache TTLs)
+  - Break app out into multiple .py files for best practices